Table of Contents

 I visited the capital on the weekend and the city was very vibrant, but not crowded at all.
 The atmosphere reminded be of a small village community instead of a large capital city.
 “Good morning” and “How are you today, sir?”.

-Well, that is a pleasant surprise when you enter the local market.
+Well, that is a pleasant surprise when you enter the central market.
 The friendly locals are keen on telling you all about their country and city and the food is absolutely amazing.
 The market consists of a variety of different local products and services.
 The local cuisine is served on almost every corner by small grill places run by the locals

 I highly recommend visiting the Dragon Bridge.
 The bridge is covered with guarding dragons that has become a famous landmark in the city of Ljubljana, therefore If you did not get your picturing taking with a dragon, it is like visiting Paris without a shot with the Eiffel tower.
 Don’t be that person! 😉